 You can also see the storage rooms that held ammunition, gunpowder, tools, and foodstuffs.

 And there are lots of displays teaching the history of the Castillo, Saint Augustine, and Florida.

 18th-Century War, Diplomacy, and a Romantic Triangle

 In 1702, during Queen Anne’s War, the British besieged St. Augustine.
 Roughly 1,500 colonial soldiers and civilians packed into the Castillo for nearly two months until a Spanish fleet arrived to rescue them.
-Outside, the British bombarded the fortress with cannon fire.
+Outside, the British attacked the fortress with cannon fire.
 But the resilient walls never crumbled nor even cracked.
-On the contrary, the cannonballs seemed to bounce off or lodge in the thick soft coquina walls, much to the bewilderment of the thwarted British.
+On the contrary, the cannonballs seemed to bounce off or lodge in the thick soft coquina walls, much to the surprised dismay of the thwarted British.

 1n 1740, during the War of Jenkins’ Ear, the British again besieged St. Augustine.
 Roughly 1,600 soldiers and civilians packed into the Castillo for almost a month, until Spanish troops arrived.
 The castle walls held again.

 Spain sided with France in the last French and Indian War, which began in 1754.
 After the War’s end, in 1763, under the Treaty of Paris, victorious Britain gained control of the colony.
 They designated St. Augustine the capital and Anglicized the Castillo’s name into Fort St. Marks.
 Spain kept the Louisiana Territory as a kind of consolation prize.